How to Locate and Delete Accounts Linked to Your Email Address

 “Ten or fifteen.
 Maybe twenty.”

-Research from password managers and identity security firms shows that the average person has well over 100 online accounts, with some estimates pushing that number closer to 200 or more.
+Research from password managers and identity security firms shows that the average person has well over 100 online accounts, with some estimates pushing that closer to 200.
 These accounts build up slowly over time, which is why most people never notice.

 • A shopping site you used once.